sourcegraph/about/handbook/engineering/batch-changes/ce-onboarding.md

 Batch Changes can track changesets that have been created manually.
 Create a new batch change to track the last 10 changesets opened on [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph).

 ## Part 3: Get feedback
-Record yourself demo-ing Batch Changes, and send a link to your video to @malo to get feedback and fine tune your approach!
+Record yourself demo-ing Batch Changes, and send a link to your video to @malo on slack to get feedback and fine tune your approach!
+Aim for a demo of less than 10 minutes, and feel free to use this structure:

+- Explain the high level value
+- Run the user through how to create a batch change (feel free to skip the CLI execution time)
+- Run the user though tracking batch changes from the GUI?

 ## There's always more!
 Congrats!!!
 This is the end of the Batch Changes CE onboarding, we hope it was useful to you.